pixlsus/website/src/support/index.md

                 <h2>One-Time <span style="color: #777; font-size: 1.1rem;">Support</span></h2>
                 <p class="left-align" >
-                    This is for those opportunities where you might have a little funding that you're willing to support us with and don't want to fool with recurring subscriptions.
+                    This is for those opportunities where you might have a little something that you're willing to support us with and don't want to fool with recurring subscriptions.
 Thank you <em>so much</em>
                     for helping us out!
                 </p>